clinte14/GeneCoOccurrence/README.md

 ## Description

-GeneCoOccurrence provides an accessible tool for biologist to explore interactions and functional relationships between small sets of unclassified genes by calculating the co-occurrence of homologues genes in individual strains from across the sequenced bacterial domain.
+GeneCoOccurrence provides an accessible tool for biologist to explore interactions and functional relationships between small sets of unclassified genes.
+It works by calculating the co-occurrence of homologues genes in individual strains from across the sequenced bacterial domain. **May 6th, 2022: Expect a biorxiv draft soon!**

 ## Getting Started